-Code Bodies expect participants to complete testing and qualification with all their MPIDs (associated with a particular role) in SIT or a single Qualification tranche as this is the most efficient approach, will avoid unnecessary confusion and is aligned with the REC Qualification approach of approving Qualification on a legal entity basis.
+1To be decided in the Environment Working Group, with further details included in the Environment Approach and PlanCode Bodies expect participants to complete testing and qualification with all their MPIDs (associated with a particular role) in SIT or a single Qualification Tranche as this is the most efficient approach, will avoid unnecessary confusion and is aligned with the REC approach of approving Qualification on a legal entity basis.

-However, in some exceptional situations, having the flexibility to allow MPIDs for each organisation’s specified role to undertake testing at different times would provide better outcomes and support participants in working through the Qualification requirements more quickly; in these cases, participants will still complete a single QAD but may set out Qualification evidence for each role and associated MPID separately.
+However, in some exceptional situations, having the flexibility to allow MPIDs for each organisation’s specified role to undertake testing at different times would provide better outcomes and support participants in working through the MHHS Qualification requirements more quickly; in these cases, participants will still complete a single QAD but may set out MHHS Qualification evidence for each role and associated MPID separately.

-Where organisations have completed the required Qualification steps for some MPIDs and not others, the Qualified MPIDs will be able to proceed into the migration phase.
-However, as REC Qualification is at an organisational level, it will require a Management Assertion to confirm that the remaining MPIDs will complete Qualification at a later stage.
+Where organisations have completed the required MHHS Qualification steps for some MPIDs and not others, the MHHS Qualified MPIDs will be able to proceed into the migration phase.
+However, as REC Qualification is at an organisational level, it will require a Management Assertion to confirm that the remaining MPIDs will complete MHHS Qualification at a later stage.

-Qualification is undertaken on a role basis and therefore organisations can undertake Qualification for a given role separately from its others if required.
+MHHS Qualification is undertaken on a role basis and therefore organisations can undertake MHHS Qualification for a given role separately from its others if required, such as via a different QT tranche or SIT/non-SIT route.

-QT Entry & Exit Criteria
+QT Entry & Exit Criteria - Non-SIT participants only